ecosystems

 Strut-channel Panel Rack

-Up until last year, we would recommend the use of the all aluminum GroundPro rack listed on the following pages.
-Unfortunately for us and our dealers, this rack was discontinued by the manufacturer, not because it wasn't a popular and terrific product, but because demand for it was seasonal and the manufacturer couldn't afford to keep the required floor space for this inventory when their PV rack business was booming.
-They had to make room somewhere and the GroundPro just lost out.
-It is an excellent product and one that some other manufacturer, possibly even FAFCO, will more than likely take on in the near future.
+Before 2005, we would have recommended the use of the all aluminum GroundPro or ProRack made by a Professional Solar Products in CA. Unfortunately for us and our dealers, this rack was discontinued by the manufacturer, not because it wasn't a popular and terrific product, but because demand for it was seasonal and the manufacturer couldn't afford to keep the required floor space for this inventory when their PV rack business was booming.
+They had to make room somewhere and these racks just lost out.
+It was an excellent product and one that some other manufacturer, possibly even FAFCO, will more than likely take on in the near future.

 In the meantime, we have designed a simple, strong, and durable rack structure that will more than satisfy this void in the pool panel rack market.
 Sure you can always build a rack out of wood, but woods has one critical weakness...it might not last as long as the panels themselves.
 Durability is our concern.
 If you want to build a wood rack, we included a schematic that is adequate in strength on the following page.
 However, we highly suggest that you consider a more durable alternative made from steel strut-channel.
 The following rack is designed for anyone to build, dealer or pool owner.
 It is a quality rack structure from components available in your local area.
 We want to make it easy for you to install a solar pool heating system.
 If you have difficulty finding any components, contact us or your dealer so we can help you find them.